Continental Point Rotation Through Geological Time¶

 "StaticPolys/PresentDay_StaticPlatePolygons_Matthews++.shp"

-lithosphere_file = Path("./lithospheric_thickness_maps/global/SL2013sv/SL2013sv.nc")
+lithosphere_file = Path("./output/lithospheric_thickness_mesh.h5")

 Load Lithospheric Thickness Data¶

-# Load lithospheric thickness data using h5py
+# Load pre-interpolated lithospheric thickness data

 with h5py.File(lithosphere_file, 'r') as f:

-thickness = f['z'][:] # Lithospheric thickness in km
+thickness = f['values'][:] # Lithospheric thickness in km

-# Create PointCloud from lat/lon
+# Create PointCloud from XYZ coordinates

-cloud = PointCloud.from_latlon(latlon)
+cloud = PointCloud(xyz=xyz)

 # Add lithospheric thickness as a property (convert km to meters)

-cloud.add_property('lithospheric_thickness', thickness.ravel() * 1e3)
+cloud.add_property('lithospheric_thickness', thickness * 1e3)

-print(f"Loaded {cloud.n_points} points from {lithosphere_file.name}")
+print(f"Loaded {cloud.n_points:,} points from {lithosphere_file.name}")

 print(f"Thickness range: {thickness.min():.1f} - {thickness.max():.1f} km")

-Loaded 260281 points from SL2013sv.nc Thickness range: 40.4 - 350.0 km
+Loaded 40,000 points from lithospheric_thickness_mesh.h5 Thickness range: 40.6 - 350.0 km

 Filter to Continental Points¶